WelfLowe/ML4non-programmers/README.md

 Additional files:

 - "heights_weights.csv" is a file downloaded from [Kaggle](https://www.kaggle.com/) that contains publically avaiable datasets.
+It is being loaded in the notebooks.
 - "README.md" is this file.

 ## Assignment instructions